MGS524 - Effective Leadership

 Upon successful completion of this subject the student will be able to:

-3. Compare the differences between a group and a team.
-Identify the 6 characteristics of effective teams through in-class assignments.
+- Compare the differences between a group and a team.
+Identify the six characteristics of effective teams through in-class assignments.

-4. Explain the leader's role in creating a culture that supports diversity and in creating a learning organization.
+- Explain the leader's role in creating a culture that supports diversity and the creation of a learning organization.

-5. Explain and assess the importance of negotiation and conflict; influencing tactics; power and politics through case studies and role-plays.
+- Explain and assess the importance of negotiation and conflict, influencing tactics, and power and politics through case studies and role-playing.

 Cheating and Plagiarism